Introduction and Benefits

 PARTICIPATION IN SPECIAL PROJECTS

-Consortium Companies are eligible to develop and participate in special collaborative projects with WorldVeg, subject to additional collaboration costs paid by Consortium Companies to WorldVeg.
-APSA will promote opportunities to participate in selected collaborative projects to all its members from time to time.
-Ongoing and recently completed special projects include:
+Consortium Members are eligible to develop and participate in special collaborative projects with WorldVeg, subject to additional collaboration costs.
+APSA promotes opportunities to participate in selected collaborative projects to all its members from time to time.
+Ongoing special projects include, as examples:

-For 2023 special projects, please CLICK HERE to visit the APSA website for more details.
+For special projects in 2026, please CLICK HERE to visit the APSA website for more details.

 TRAINING

-Short-term training courses will be made available at a cost to Consortium Companies on topics such as biometry, gene editing, and molecular breeding of vegetable crops throughout the year.
-Staff from Consortium Companies will receive preferential access and a 20% discount on tuition for WorldVeg-offered training.
-This benefit extends to all employees of a Consortium Company.
+Short-term training course on breeding and pathology topics will be made available to Consortium Members from time to time, based on requests, at a cost to the participating members.
+Consortium Members will receive preferential access and a 20% discount on tuition for WorldVeg-offered training.
+This benefit extends to all employees of a Consortium Member.

 It’s a partnership

-The APSA-WorldVeg Vegetable Breeding Consortium is a partnership, and WorldVeg greatly values essential information from Consortium Companies to make its breeding programs more relevant to growers.
-Consortium Companies are expected to provide the following:
+The APSA-WorldVeg vegetable breeding consortium is a partnership, and WorldVeg greatly values essential information from Consortium Members to make its breeding programs more relevant to producers, that to the following information that is requested.

 • Regular feedback from evaluation trials of improved breeding lines.
-WorldVeg scientists will specify the traits to be monitored and provide experimental protocols.
+WorldVeg scientists will specify traits to be monitored, and provide experimental protocols.

-• Annual report on varieties sold with WorldVeg germplasm in their pedigree, the WorldVegdeveloped traits these varieties harbor, and the quantity of seed sold (in kilograms per variety per year).
-Consortium Companies will provide data annually.
-The aggregated results from analyzing these data will be used in WorldVeg’s efforts to raise funds from donors.
-Consortium Companies will not be asked to reveal the pedigree of their varieties, and all data will be kept strictly confidential.
+• Annual report on varieties sold with WorldVeg germplasm in their pedigree, the WorldVeg-developed traits these varieties harbor, and the quantity of seed sold (in kilograms per variety per year).
+Consortium Members will not be asked to reveal the pedigree of their varieties, and all information will be treasted as strictly confidential.

 Join the APSA-WorldVeg Consortium!

 Ready to take your company to the next level?
-Join the APSA-WorldVeg Vegetable Breeding Consortium and discover how exposure to the latest research and closer contact with international breeders and scientists will change the way you do breeding and business.
+Join the APSA-WorldVeg vegetable breeding consortium and discover how exposure to the latest research and closer contact with international world-leading vegetable breeders and scientists will change the way you do your breeding, and improve your business.
+You also receive 15 exclusive breeding lines, free of charge, free participation at the annual workshop, access to world-leading vegetable breeding, 20% discount on training courses, and many other benefits!

 Costs to Join and Consortium Term

-The above fee includes free annual workshop participation for one employee from each Consortium Company, which includes lodging, meals, coffee breaks, workshop materials, and ground transportation.
+The above fee includes free annual workshop participation for one employee from each Consortium Members, which includes lodging, meals, coffee breaks, workshop materials, and ground transportation excluding the cost for the Taiwan High Speed Rail.

 Consortium fees are non-refundable.
 The Consortium term is from January 1 to December 31.
 Consortium membership is open to all APSA members in good standing and can join at any time during the year but must pay the entire fee for that term.

-All 2023 APSA-WorldVeg vegetable breeding consortium companies are eligible to attend the annual workshop and field demonstrations for the 2023 Consortium exclusive lines in May 2023 in Tainan.
+All 2026 APSA-WorldVeg vegetable breeding Consortium Members are eligible to attend the annual workshop and field demonstrations for the 2026 Consortium exclusive lines from 5 - 6 May 2026 at WorldVeg headquarters, Tainan, Chinese Taipei.

 How to register: